seanbaxter/DirectXShaderCompiler/docs/Atomics.rst

   also expected to generate an i8 store as an i8 store, and not an instruction which writes to surrounding bytes.
-(If you are writing a backend for an architecture which cannot satisfy these restrictions and cares about concurrency, please send an email to llvm-dev.)
+(If you are writing a backend for an architecture which cannot satisfy these restrictions and cares about concurrency, please send an email to llvm37-dev.)

 Unordered
 ---------